Canada and Ireland deepen cooperation in AI, biotech, and food security

 *this image is generated using AI for illustrative purposes only.

-Prime Minister Mark Carney and Taoiseach Micheál Martin announced deeper bilateral cooperation across artificial intelligence, biotechnology, and food security during a bilateral visit to Dublin on June 13, 2026.
+Prime Minister Mark Carney and Taoiseach Micheál Martin announced deeper bilateral cooperation across artificial intelligence, biotechnology, and food security during a visit to Dublin on June 13, 2026.
 The leaders underscored the deep Canada-Ireland relationship, rooted in shared history and common values, and noted that bilateral trade has grown nearly 150% in the past decade.
 The new cooperation is guided by a joint statement aimed at strengthening ties in key sectors.

 In the technology sector, Canada and Ireland will collaborate on artificial intelligence (AI).
 The partnership will leverage Canada's AI for All strategy and Ireland's new "Digital Ireland" strategy to identify pathways for cooperation.
 The leaders stated that the collaboration aims to build and use AI, seize new opportunities, and save lives.
+As an immediate result, Canada-based OpenText announced an investment of more than $160 million in Cork, Ireland, to establish its European hub for AI.

 Biotechnology and pharmaceuticals represent another pillar of the enhanced cooperation.
 The focus will include life-science skills development for students and researchers.
 A specific example cited by the leaders is the recent signing of a Memorandum of Understanding (MOU) between the Toronto-based Centre for Commercialization of Regenerative Medicine (CCRM) and Ireland's RINN Advanced Therapies national research centre.
 The MOU will explore the establishment of a CCRM Ireland hub to harness transformative health technologies and create opportunities for Canadian biopharmaceutical companies.
+Additionally, an MOU between the Canadian Alliance for Skills and Training in Life Sciences (CASTL) and Ireland's National Institute for Bioprocessing Research and Training (NIBRT) will expand collaboration on workforce development.

 The leaders also tasked their officials with finding new ways to increase shared food security and resilience.
 This effort will be guided by Canada's new National Food Security Strategy.
 Additionally, with Ireland assuming the Presidency of the Council of the European Union (EU) in July, the leaders discussed opportunities to build competitiveness, bolster defence and security, and uphold shared values.
 These efforts will be reinforced by Ireland's full ratification of the Canada-EU Comprehensive Economic and Trade Agreement (CETA), expected later this year.